 I went for an image that wasn't too complex, so that I could allow myself to focus more on getting to know the paint than on creating a masterpiece.
 I chose this pear image from www.unsplash.com and created the two paintings below.
 You will see that the styles are very different.

 After completing my separate studies, I take time to analyze them side-by-side and take notes.
 I think about differences and similarities I noticed throughout the painting process, as well as how the end products look.

-To finish up, gouache is an excellent option for those looking to create very stylized, more painterly artworks.
+To finish up, gouache is an excellent option for those looking to create very stylized, graphic artworks.
 It can also work great for lettering, visual journaling, and quick sketches.
-Artists who like bold color, outlines and expressive styles should definitely give this type of paint a try!
+Artists who like bold color, outlines and expressive styles should definitely give this medium a try!

 Have you given both of these types of paint a try?
 Which type do you think enhances your artistic taste and style most?

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites

 to earn advertising fees by advertising and linking to amazon.com.